jvican/jvican.github.io/content/post/reduce-compile-times.md

 It is safe to say it out loud now: we have reduced compilation time from 32.5 seconds to 4 seconds.
 That's an **8x reduction in our compile time**.

-A great change taking into account that we've only modified around 30 lines of code.
+A great result taking into account that we've only modified around 30 lines of code.

 ## Conclusion